Hypesio/Unity_ScreenSpace_ParticleSystem/README.md

-# Unity_Screenspace_FX
+# Unity_Screenspace_ParticleSystem - Alpha 0.1

-FX system that spawn particles using fragment shaders of meshes.
+Particle System system that spawn particles using fragment shaders of meshes.

 Inspired by God Of War technique describe in [*Disintegrating Meshes with Particles in 'God of War'*](https://www.youtube.com/watch?v=ajNSrTprWsg&t=711s)

 This system isn't highly optimised.
 My main goal is rather to test things than make them 100% reliable.
 Don't consider it as production ready.

 ### Unity version support
-This table will be updated when i'll have time to test versions and based on your feedback.
+This table will be updated when i'll have time to test versions.

 | Version         | URP     | HDRP |
 |--------------|-----------|------------|